openbmc/openbmc/poky/documentation/profile-manual/usage.rst

    root@crownbay:~# rpm -i busybox-dbg-1.20.2-r2.core2_32.rpm

-Now that the debuginfo is installed, we see that the busybox entries now display their functions symbolically:
+Now that the debuginfo is installed, we see that the BusyBox entries now display their functions symbolically:

 .. image:: figures/perf-wget-busybox-debuginfo.png